 Denmark is a perfect destination for water sports holidays.
 In Denmark you're never more than 50km from the coast, which means there are plenty of great opportunities to do water sports.
 Whether you like diving, surfing or kayaking there's something for you.

 In Denmark you're never more than 50km from the coast, so it's no wonder the Danes love making a splash.
 From wild water parks to beautiful beaches, there's no excuse not to get wet in Denmark this summer - or all year round if you're a viking!

 Come experience Danish maritime culture this year.
 In a country surrounded by seas, there's plenty of maritime events throughout the year to suit everyone.
-From tall ship races to herring fishing competitions and harbour festivals - get your water kicks in Denmark in 2014!
+From tall ship races to herring fishing competitions and harbour festivals - get your water kicks in Denmark!

 The lovely waterfront area at Islands Brygge is the place to enjoy the first of Copenhagen’s harbour baths, designed by superstar architect Bjarke Ingels.

 You’ll experience superb conditions for windsurfing, with some of the best in Europe found at Klitmøller, on the West Coast.

 South Jutland is a haven for golfers, with numerous challenging golf courses across the region.
 Anglers can enjoy the best angling waters in the country in South Jutland.